twbs/bootstrap/site/content/docs/5.0/migration.md

 ### Accessibility

-- Unlike the old `.sr-only-focusable`, which only worked in combination with `.sr-only`, the renamed `.visually-hidden-focusable` can be used as a standalone class without `.visually-hidden`.
+- Unlike the old `.sr-only-focusable`, which only worked in combination with `.sr-only`, `.sr-only-focusable` can be used as a standalone class without `.sr-only`.
 [See #28720](https://github.com/twbs/bootstrap/pull/28720).

 ### Utilities